 Sadly, Eucalyptus oils are highly flammable.
 Many people think that the bushfires and wildfires over Australia are promoted and exacerbated in great part by these oils.
 On the bright side, many eucalyptus trees have the ability to regenerate and re-germinate after the fires.
 In this link you can find a Research published in the Nature Communications Journal about the Eucalyptus and its fire adaptive traits.

 Eucalypts can also be found in the form of an essential oil, which is known to be used in the medical field to naturally treat many common conditions such as nasal congestion and asthma.
 When diluted it can be applied to the skin as a remedy for arthritis and skin ulcers.
 And, it can also be used as a tick repellent. **Important note: always consult your doctor before using any natural remedy or medicines to treat any symptoms or conditions you may have.**

 Let’s talk a bit!
 I hope you have enjoyed reading through this as much as we enjoyed writing it!
 Our customers are part of our family and we’d like to hear from YOU!
 Comment & Share!!!
 Do you like the Eucalyptus’ scent?
 Do you prefer it in candles or essential oils ?
 How about our Atlas Collection?!

 Special thanks to my friend and co-author of this Blog - Fernando Figueroa.
-Go follow him on Instagram for some cool traveling photos.
+Also, all photos of this blog were taken by him.
+Go follow him on Instagram for other cool traveling photos.